mattermost/docs/source/guides/postgres-migration.rst

 --------------------

 -  Backup your MySQL data.
--  Find your mattermost version.
-You can look to the about modal from the web app.
+-  Confirm your Mattermost version.
+See the **About** modal for details.
--  Determine migration window the process requires application to stop.
+-  Determine the migration window needed.
+This process requires you to stop the Mattermost Server during the migration.
 -  See the `schema-diffs <#schema-diffs>`__ section to ensure data compatibility between schemas.
 -  Prepare your PostgreSQL environment by creating a database and user.
-See more info `here <https://docs.mattermost.com/install/prepare-mattermost-database.html>`__
+See the `database </install/prepare-mattermost-database.html>`__ documentation for details.

 Prepare target database
 -----------------------

--  Clone mattermost repository for your specific version:
+-  Clone the ``mattermost`` repository for your specific version:
    ``git clone -b <your current version (eg. release-7.8)> git@github.com:mattermost/mattermost.git --depth=1``
 -  ``cd`` into ``mattermost`` project*.
--  Create a postgres database using morph CLI with the following command:
+-  Create a PostgreSQL database using morph CLI with the following command:

 .. code:: bash